Tesla Long-term Storage Tips: What You Need to Know

 • Install a “Rat Mat,” which utilizes electric currents to repel the critters.

 If you have a recurring problem with rodents, consider using a RatMat (known as GridGuards on the West Coast.)
-The interlocking tiles are like electric fence-rats, and mice will not walk on them, but you can walk on them with your shoes.
+The interlocking tiles are like an electric fence -rats and mice will not walk on them, but you can walk on them with your shoes.

 How Cold Weather Affects a Tesla’s Battery